My husband snores. Do you provide oral appliances?

 To date, there is no formal CPT or medical reimbursement code for oral appliances.
 However, some insurance companies have codes that may be utilized to attain benefits.
 These codes vary from company to company and require personal communications from the dentist to find these codes that may be of value.

-Dr. Brad Williams is a member of the American Academy of Dental Sleep Medicine and a Founding Member of the Dental Organization for Sleep Apnea.
+Dr. Brad Williams is a member of the American Academy of Dental Sleep Medicine.